Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Introduction and main theorems

 \subsection{Acknowledgement}

 The author would like to express his gratitude to Bernhard Keller for insightful comments about Theorem \ref{main}.
 The author appreciates important remarks about Conjecture \ref{conjF} by Changjian Fu.
 Toshiya Yurikusa gives helpful advice about Theorem \ref{sub}.
 The author received generous support from Tomoki Nakanishi.
-The author also thanks to Haruhisa Enomoto, Yoshiki Aibara, and Naohiro Tsudu.
+The author also thanks Haruhisa Enomoto, Yoshiki Aibara, and Naohiro Tsuzu.
+This work was supported by JSPS KAKENHI Grant number JP20J12675.